AthLEAD Advantage Sports League (AASL)

 • Camaraderie and pride to represent their school community.

-Elementary and Middle Schools participating in the SDCALi program are Chula Vista Elementary School District Schools, San Diego Unified School Districts Schools, along with various charter and private schools throughout the San Diego Districts such as the El Cajon, La Mesa, Chula Vista, National City and San Ysidro regions are active participants in the league.
-SDCALi serves over 3,000 student-athletes throughout 50 different schools.
+Elementary and Middle Schools participating in the AASL are Lemon Grove School District, Chula Vista Elementary School District Schools, San Diego Unified School Districts Schools, along with various charter and private schools throughout the San Diego Districts such as the El Cajon, La Mesa, National City and San Ysidro regions are active participants in the league.
+AASL serves over 3,000 student-athletes throughout 50 different schools.

 If you are interested in learning more information or to sign up for the league.
 Click on the button below.